-Wordpress : If you have a WordPress site and you don't understand anything to coding, you can use a plugin to add the code really easily : Duracell Tomi’s Google Tag Manager for WordPress.
+Wordpress : If you have a WordPress site and you don't have developers in your team, you can use a plugin to easily add our snippet code code really : Duracell Tomi’s Google Tag Manager for WordPress.

 Go to WordPress, « Extensions », « Add », write the extension name in the search bar on the left, then click on Install.

 Copy your GTM code, you will find it on your GTM homepage, or by clicking on the blue diamond on the far left.

 Now you just have to paste your code into the field "Google Tag Manager ID" You can select "Codeless injection" but be sure to check that your site loads properly then click on "Save modifications".
 If it doesn't load properly, select "Footer of the page".

 Once your GTM HTML code online on your site, you will be able to create your tags

 – Tag The first tag we will create will be destined to Google Analytics.
 To create a tag is really simple, first click on "Add a tag"

 Then configure it by selecting its type, in that case, we'll use "Google Analytics (Universal)"

 You will then have to connect your Google Analytics account.
 For that, in "Google Analytics Parameters", add a variable and indicate your Google Analytics ID.